Piazza San Marco by night Venice

 Venice is our favorite city.
 It's a great place to get lost in a spring rain, or to sit at a sunny outdoor table in the Campo Santa Margherita with a coffee.

-We've visited Venice eight times and can't wait to return.
+We've visited Venice about a dozen times and can't wait to return.

-We've been there in the fall and in the spring: never in the winter when the city can flood, and never in the high summer, when some folks say it's hot, and smelly, and crowded.
+We've been there in the fall and in the spring, but not in the high summer, when some folks say it's hot and smelly and crowded.
+We enjoy the excitement of the Bienale and the Film Festival, and the quiet of late fall.

 On several trips, we stayed on the Lido at a lovely and friendly hotel, the Hotel Villa Stella, which we found on the internet.
-The Lido in the off-season is quiet, still just ten minutes' vaporetti ride from the city.
+The Lido in the off-season is quiet, but just ten minutes' vaporetto ride from the city.

-We have enjoyed all the Venice hotels we've stayed in: the Pensione Seguso, I guess Pound stayed there once, on the Zattere; twice at the Hotel Bisanzio, just off the Riva degli Schiavoni, fancier and more expensive, but just as friendly; and the Ca' San Trovaso in the Dorsoduro, near the Campo Santa Margherita.
+We have enjoyed all the Venice hotels we've stayed in.
+Some others were the Pensione Seguso, I guess Pound stayed there once, on the Zattere; twice at the Hotel Bisanzio, just off the Riva degli Schiavoni, fancier and more expensive, but just as friendly; and the Ca' San Trovaso in the Dorsoduro, near the Campo Santa Margherita.
+On several trips we have rented apartments, and had good experiences.

 Food